IsoDAR@Yemilab: A Conceptual Design Report for the Deployment of the Isotope Decay-At-Rest Experiment in Korea's New Underground Laboratory, Yemilab: Technical Components of the Neutrino Source

 \item {\it Simplicity and Reliability:}~~Overall cost, along with compactness, application underground, and safety issues all encourage simplicity of design.
 The goal has been to simplify both the construction and operations phases, but where there were trade-offs, we have opted to simplify long-term operations and minimize downtime for maintenance.
 This will enhance reliability.

 \item {\it Long-term value to future physics programs and industry:}~~Developing engineering and infrastructure for future physics programs is desirable.
-Developing a design which is of interest to industry has already led to strong industrial partnerships and sharing of development costs. \end{enumerate}
+Developing a design which is of interest to industry, for possible medical or ADS (Accelerator-Driven systems) applications has already led to strong industrial partnerships and sharing of development costs. \end{enumerate}

 For the full set of considerations, the reader should refer to Ref.~\cite{costeffective}.
 The scope of this document is too large to summarize here.
 Instead, we now consider some specific value-engineering questions that often arise when we present the project.
 We highlight where the decisions on the issues are directly related to this CDR.